 The following FAQ section covers the basics of being a presenter at the Colorado Advocacy in Action Conference.
 Please review the information as you will be asked to confirm the presenter terms and guidelines when submitting your proposal.

-The Colorado Advocacy in Action Conference is place to share, discuss, and explore the connections and creative solutions essential to our efforts to end sexual and domestic violence.
-We welcome workshops on any of a multitude of topics, so tell us your idea!
+The Colorado Advocacy in Action Conference is a place to share, discuss, and explore the connections and creative solutions essential to our efforts to address and end sexual and domestic violence.
+We are looking for presenters from diverse backgrounds and experiences to address what survivors and communities really need, particularly those most marginalized and underserved, not just for intervention, but also for prevention and for social change.
+For example, we welcome workshops on advocacy beyond services.
+Here are some questions that you might consider as you prepare your presentation/proposal:

 How many attendees come to the conference?

-While the conference generally has 200-250 registered attendees, breakouts have 10-30 per session.
+Last year, the conference had over 350 registered attendees, breakouts have 10-75 per session.

 As a presenter you will receive ONE complimentary registration.
 The registration will be in your name and valid for the entire conference.
 Sleeping rooms are available at the group rate, but are not provided as part of presenting.
 Please note, we DO NOT offer complimentary registrations to co-presenters.
 They will need to register at either member/non-member rates.